-Jogging, hiking uphill or up long flights of stairs, and hiking with a full pack are excellent preparation.
-Other aerobic exercises such as swimming, bicycling, and aerobic exercise classes can be used to supplement your training.
+Jogging, hiking uphill or up long flights of stairs, and hiking with a full pack (the weight you expect to carry at Philmont) are excellent preparation.
+Other aerobic exercises such as swimming and bicycling can be used to supplement your training.
 Start slowly and gradually increase the duration of your exercise.